JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240423.md

     - Number of counties (out of 39 in WA) that have 1 or more tax measures = 15
 	- Number of counties with tax measures that are missing 1 or more pro statements = 0
 	- Number of counties with tax measures that are missing 1 or more con statements = 9
+	- Number of counties with tax measures that are missing all con statements = 8

 LVP pro/con statement statistics by county